 What we build

-We start from patterns we've shipped before, then bend them around your data, your access rules, and the way your team already moves.
+We start with patterns we know, then adapt them to your data, access rules, and current process.

 Customers ask.
-Resly answers from your help center, pricing pages, policies, and PDFs, then shows where it found the answer.
+Helm answers from your help center, pricing pages, policies, and PDFs, then shows where it found the answer.

-Resly routes sensitive, ambiguous, or expensive cases to a person with the transcript, intent, and a recommended next step.
+Helm routes sensitive, ambiguous, or expensive cases to a person with the transcript, intent, source context, and a recommended next step.

 The agent indexes your existing material, finds the right context, answers when it can, and steps aside when it should.